 In addition to Oracle’s traditional a la carte pricing model, the company offers a SaaS pricing model that lets customers license Oracle products for their entire organization.
-This model eliminates the need to track individual user licenses, servers, and deployment locations.
+This model requires you to track individual user licenses, servers, and deployment locations.
 It is ideal for large enterprises and businesses with many locations.
 To find out more about SaaS pricing, read Oracle’s pricing guide.
 You can also find out more about Oracle’s pricing model for enterprise applications.

 When you are evaluating SaaS pricing, it’s important to consider how much it will cost your organization.
 While the initial investment for SaaS applications may be less, the cost of updates, maintenance, and upgrades can add up quickly.
 You will want to consider the total cost of ownership (ToC) before you decide to use a SaaS provider.
 A SaaS subscription will reduce the TCO by more than a hundred percent.